Caspar Phillipson

-Caspar Phillipson (born 13 January 1971) is a Danish actor who has performed onscreen, onstage, and as a voice actor, predominantly in Scandinavian productions.
+Caspar Phillipson (born 13 January 1971) is a Danish actor and singer who perform on screen, stage, and as a voice actor, predominantly in Scandinavian productions.
 Phillipson is best known in the English-speaking world for his portrayal of John F. Kennedy in the 2016 film Jackie.
 Although Phillipson appears in Jackie for only ten minutes, his resemblance to Kennedy has been considered unusually striking.
-Phillipson has subsequently portrayed Kennedy in a short film, in live performances of Kennedy's speeches, in the TV series Project Blue Book and in the 2022 Marilyn Monroe biopic Blonde.
+Phillipson has subsequently portrayed Kennedy in other projects, including the TV series Project Blue Book and the films Blonde (2022), Hammarskjöld (2023), and Maria (2024).

 Biography

+His father, Robert Phillipson, was an associate professor of English at Roskilde University and his stepmother, Finnish Tove Skutnabb-Kangas, was a linguist.
+Because of Caspar's Scottish father, he grew up bilingual.
+His biological mother is Danish Helle-Vibeke Brinch.

-Phillipson has worked as a stage actor, screen actor, and voice actor.
+Phillipson work as a stage actor, screen actor, and voice actor.
 As a voice actor, Phillipson has dubbed roles from English-language films into Danish, including revoicing Johnny Depp as Willy Wonka in Charlie and the Chocolate Factory (2005).
 Phillipson has appeared in Scandinavian productions for the screen, including the television series The Bridge and Borgen.